sanyokkua/Algorithm_Prefix_Scan_Java_Parallel/README.md

 # prefixScan
-Prefix Scan Algorithm implementation on Java (Sequental and Parallel)
+Prefix Scan Algorithm implementation on Java (Sequential and Parallel)